tgk/tgk.github.com/_drafts/getting-hot-with-propagators.md

 two sets as being in conflict iff their intersection is empty.

 Let's write a helper function for checking if two sets intersect.
 If they do, we return their intersection.
-If they do and the intersection only contains one element, we return the element.
+If the intersection only contains one element, we return the element.
 This will allow us to mix set values and all other values.
-If they do not intersect, we return a `contradiction`, which is a propaganda datatype, indication that two values contradict each other.
+If they do not intersect, we return a `contradiction`, which is a propaganda datatype, indicating that two values contradict each other.

 {% highlight clj %}